juhasev/sample-ninja-help/quotas.md

 #### Turning quotas off

-Turning quotas off is not recommended.
-Instead this should be done using properly by excluding this segment in **Qualifications**.
+Turning quotas off is not recommended unless the availability for cell is zero.
+If you want to disable cell with non zero availability you should do some in the  **Qualifications** instead.
 If you turn a quota cell off then the sampling engine will discard any panelists it finds that belong to the disabled bucket.
 This may have negative effect on the sampling efficiency.

 #### Relaxing quotas